ircv3/ircv3-specifications/extensions/account-tag.md

 NOT be sent.)

 The tag MUST be added by the ircd to all commands sent by a user (e.g. PRIVMSG, MODE, NOTICE, and all others).
-The tag also MUST be added by the ircd to all numerics directly caused by the sender.
-For example, if the target user has "caller ID" enabled (e.g. user modes +R or +g in Charybdis), the tag MUST be added to numerics indicating blocked message attempts (numeric 718 aka `RPL_UMODEMSG`).
+The tag also SHOULD be added by the ircd to all numerics directly caused by the sender.
+For example, if the target user has "caller ID" enabled (e.g. user modes +R or +g in Charybdis), the tag SHOULD be added to numerics indicating blocked message attempts (numeric 718 aka `RPL_UMODEMSG`).